 The first order of business, he writes, is solar power.
 Tesla will offer a one-stop shop to make “the individual…their own utility and then scale that throughout the world.”

-Musk now has all the pieces he needs to: the Powerwall battery and Gigafactory battery plant, the pending acquisition of solar panel installation and financing firm SolarCity, and a fleet of Tesla vehicles with mobile batteries.
+Musk now has all the pieces he needs to build a distributed solar power network: the Powerwall battery and Gigafactory battery plant, the pending acquisition of solar panel installation and financing firm SolarCity, and a fleet of Tesla vehicles with mobile batteries.

 By building a seamless network of rooftop solar panels with home batteries and vehicles, Tesla hopes to eliminate the friction of piecing together expensive providers, hardware and technology that’s kept solar adoption under 1% of US homes.
 All of this will disappear into a single package that customers can just walk into a Tesla store and order.